Human rights in Pahlavi Iran: Islamic Revolution

-Postmortem
+Later analysis

 Historians' evaluations of Shah's human rights record have been kinder than contemporary accounts.
 An estimated 380, not 15,000 demonstrators were killed during the June 1963 demonstrations in Iran, some of them armed.
-A report commissioned (but not published) by the Martyrs Foundation found the total killed in clashes between demonstrators and the Shah's army/security forces during the fourteen months from October 1977 to February 1979 to be not 60,000 but 2781.
+A report commissioned (but not published) by the Martyrs Foundation found the total killed in clashes between demonstrators and the Shah's army/security forces during the 14 months from October 1977 to February 1979 to be not 60,000 but 2781.
 In reference to the "60,000" figure, the military historian Spencer C. Tucker notes that "Khomeini's regime grossly overstated the revolution's death toll for propaganda purposes".
 Tucker explains that the consensus of historians regarding estimated deaths during the Iranian Revolution (from January 1978 to February 1979), numbers between 532 and 2,781.

 Instead of thousands killed by Israeli mercenaries in Jaleh Square on Black Friday, it now appears 64 to 94 were killed by troops who were Iranian but from a Kurdish region (speaking Kurdish not Hebrew).
 According to the historian Abbas Amanat:

 The clerical activists, backed by the Qom marja's, capitalized on the Jaleh Square massacre to paint the regime as brutal and illegitimate.
 Aided by a rumor-mongering machine that became fully operational in the absence of reliable media and news reporting, the number of casualties, the “martyrs” on the path of Islam, was inflated to thousands, and the troops who opened fire on them were labeled as Israeli mercenaries who were brought in to crush the revolution.

 Tucker writes that 94 were killed on Black Friday, of which 64 were protesters and 30 were government security forces.
 The Iranologist Richard Foltz, likewise, mentions that 64 protesters died at Jaleh Square.

-Johann Beukes, author of Foucault in Iran, 1978–1979, notes that "Foucault seems to have adhered to this exaggerated death count at Juleh Square, propagated by the revolting masses themselves.
+Johann Beukes, author of Foucault in Iran, 1978–1979, notes that "Foucault seems to have adhered to this exaggerated death count at Djaleh Square, propagated by the revolting masses themselves.
 Thousands were wounded, but the death toll on both sides unlikely accounted to hundred casualties".

 After the revolution, domestic surveillance and espionage, the use of torture for public recantations was not abolished but expanded.
 SAVAK was replaced by a "much larger" SAVAMA, (later renamed the Ministry of Intelligence).
 The political historian Ervand Abrahamian puts the Islamic Republic of Iran in the same "league" as "Stalinist Russia, Maoist China, and [the Inquisition of] early modern Europe", in "their systematic use" of torture to produce public recantations by political prisoners.

 According to Akbar Ganji, "notions of democracy and human rights have taken root among the Iranian people" making it "much more difficult for the government to commit crimes."
 Writing about the reform period during the presidency of Mohammad Khatami Iranian-American academic Arzoo Osanloo notes that, "liberal notions of rights are almost hegemonic in Iran today."
 And Majd himself explains the Islamic Republic's relative tolerance by claiming that if Iranian intelligence services "were to arrest anyone who speaks ill of the government in private, they simply couldn't build cells fast enough to hold their prisoners."